 is nonsingular. \end{enumerate} \end{defn} We will apply this rank condition to $\tilde{\pi}$ in place of $h$.
-It is helpful to recall that by Hotelling's lemma, partial derivatives of $\tilde{\pi}$ take the following form
+It is helpful to recall that by Hotelling's lemma, partial derivatives of $\tilde{\pi}$ take the form

-where $\y_j(g(x),\e)$ is the supply function for good $j$.
-Thus, this rank condition applied to $\tilde{\pi}$ may equivalently be interpreted as a rank condition involving the supply function for the goods as well as certain derivatives of $g$ (i.e., variation in observed prices should induce enough variation in supply of goods with unobserved prices).
+where $\y_j(g(x),\e)$ is the supply for good $j$.
+Thus, this rank condition applied to $\tilde{\pi}$ may equivalently be interpreted as a rank condition involving the supply function for the goods as well as certain derivatives of $g$.
+In words, variation in observed prices should induce enough variation in supply of goods with unobserved prices.